Additional information for Mp3 files

 In ID3v2, fields are known as frames, for simple text fields you can extract the information with

-Or you can retrieve the frame itself and then get details of its body, this is most useful when dealing with one of the manu binary fields supported in ID3v2
+Or you can retrieve the frame itself and then get details of its body with

 AbstractID3v2Frame frame = v2Tag.getFirstField(ID3v24Frames.FRAME_ID_ARTIST);